willclarkson/lsstScratchWIC/README.md

 * If you haven't already: source /Applications/anaconda/bin/eups-setups.csh

 * eups declare -r . -t $USER
-  * apparently only needs to be done once.
+  * Apparently only needs to be done once on install.
+When running later, you won't need to do this again.

 * setup sims_maf_contrib -t $USER -t sims